FahadDarw/cypress-accessbilities-test-gov-standards/README.md

   );
 });
 ```

-•	wcagStandards - Here you can define which standards you want to test against.
+* **WCAG Standards**: You can define which standards you want to test against.
 For example the Web Content Accessibility Guidelines (WCAG) 2.2 Level AA Conformance or wcag2.2aa for short.
 A list of these can be found [here](https://dequeuniversity.com/wcag/wcag-2-2-list).

-•	impactLevel - This defines the minimum level that will be reported on and can include
+* **Impact Level**: This defines the minimum level that will be reported on and can include:
-  o	minor
+  * minor
-  o	moderate
+  * moderate
-  o	serious
+  * serious
-  o	critical
+  * critical

-•	continueOnFail - By default, a test will fail if something doesn't meet the minimum stand set.
-You might not want this in some case so the 'continueOnFail' option has been added.
+* **Continue On Fail**: By default, a test will fail if something doesn't meet the minimum stand set.
+You might not want this in some cases so the 'continueOnFail' option has been added.
 Currently it's set to false (Tests will fail if a violation is found).

-This framework will work by adding the links you would like to test into the Jason file named as “accessibilitiesTestPages.json”.
-Then by running the following test “accessbilities-framework.ts” you should see a list of violation against WCAG 2.2 AA if any are found, otherwise it will return 0 violation found.
+This framework works by adding the links you would like to test into the JSON file named `accessibilitiesTestPages.json`.
+Then by running the test `accessbilities-framework.ts` you should see a list of violations against WCAG 2.2 AA if any are found, otherwise it will return 0 violations found.

-Below is the “accessibilitiesTestPages.json” file in this example we are passing "what-we-do/" & "/blog/a-day-in-the-life-fahad-darwish/" for Nimble Approach website, Therefore it is https://nimbleapproach.com/what-we-do/ and https://nimbleapproach.com/blog/a-day-in-the-life-fahad-darwish/ that would be tested for accessbilities violation according to WCAG 2.2 AA

 ```
 [